chef/chef/docs/dev/how_to/releasing_chef_infra.md

 1. Checkout the `doc_generator` branch in `chef/chef`
 2. Rebase the branch against master
 3. Run `bundle install`
-4. Run `bundle exec ./docs.rb`, which generates resouruce_FOO.rst files in the root of the git repo.
+4. Run `bundle exec ./docs.rb`, which generates resource_FOO.rst files in the root of the git repo.
 5. Compare the relevant generated files with the docs site content in the `chef_master/source` directory.
 The generated files are missing some content, such as action descriptions, and don't have perfect formatting, so this is a bit of an art form.

 ## Release Chef Infra Client